 Air-Seal an Attic Series: Improving Attic Knee-Wall Insulation

-Install rigid foam for added energy efficiency
+Install a rigid-foam air barrier for added energy efficiency.

 Fiberglass batts work best if they’re enclosed and air-sealed on all 6 sides.
 Adding a rigid-foam air barrier to the cold side of the batt is a great way to take care of this issue on a knee wall between finished and unfinished attic space.

 Here we are inside an attic enclosed by a knee wall into a partially finished room and the outside of the house.
 Behind this insulation is nice conditioned air.
 In here it’s hot and humid.
 Most houses with this situation—namely, Cape-style houses and some Colonials—have the problem of air flowing through the insulation that’s in the ceiling and underneath the floor of the conditioned area.
 The air flows through the fiberglass insulation because nothing is blocking it.
 We want to provide a blocking panel that’ll stop the air from moving and improve the performance of the entire room.

 The insulation in the knee walls of an attic is usually uncovered on the attic side.
 That has the potential to degrade the insulation as convective air loops through the insulation.
 To improve the insulating qualities of the insulation, provide a solid barrier so the insulation is encapsulated on all six sides: the drywall on the insides, the studs on either side, the top plate, the bottom plate, and then a panel we put over the face.